 Perhaps there can be a happy medium?

-Michelle is our Client Services Director and firmly believes that for brands to succeed, clients need implicitly to trust their agency; which is why she makes it her mission to ensure excellence in strategic thinking, creative and project delivery so that her Clients can get on with the business of building their brands.
+Michelle firmly believes that for brands to succeed, Clients need implicitly to trust their agency; which is why she makes it her mission to ensure excellence in strategic thinking, creative and project delivery so that her Clients can get on with the business of building their brands.
 Michelle is based within our London office and is growing our London team there.
 Oh and she’s a pretty good sounding board over a glass of vino.
 Out of work, you can find Michelle obsessing over beautiful furniture and still trying to learn Portuguese!